AILS-II: An Adaptive Iterated Local Search Heuristic for the Large-scale Capacitated Vehicle Routing Problem: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful for the financial support provided by CNPq and FAPESP (2016/01860-1, 2019/22067-6); the Laboratory for Simulation and High Performance Computing (LaSCADo), funded by (FAPESP) through project 2010/50646-6; and the Center for Mathematical Sciences Applied to Industry (CeMEAI), funded by FAPESP by through the 2013/07375-0 project, for the availability of computer resources.
+We are thankful to two anonymous referees for their valuable comments on an earlier version of this paper.
+The authors are also grateful for the financial support provided by CNPq (403735/2021-1; 309385/2021-0) and FAPESP (2019/22067-6; 2022/05803-3); and the Center for Mathematical Sciences Applied to Industry (CeMEAI), funded by FAPESP by through the 2013/07375-0 project, for the availability of computer resources.

+\begin{APPENDIX}{Other results} This appendix presents the numerical results on X instances and a brief parameter analysis of AILS-II.